 If your lifestyle permits, get to sleep early—10 p.m. at the latest.

 Calm your mind and breathe deeply as often as you can throughout the day and night.
-Practicing daily meditation, stretching, or relaxation practice is ideal.
+Practicing daily meditation, stretching, or another relaxation method is ideal.

 Get into nature every day.
-Walk for 15 to 30 minutes, as this exercise lowers cortisol better than high-adrenaline-style sports.
+Walk for 15 to 30 minutes, as this exercise helps to lower cortisol.

 Express your genuine feelings in a safe space, at home or with a friend.
 Crying allows your body to release stress.
 If you suppress your tears, you may be blocking a natural part of your recovery.